jpverkamp/blog/content/reviews/2022-12-31-year-in-review.md

 * {{<crosslink "Peter Milligan">}} (Some Hellblazer)
 * {{<crosslink "Becky Chambers">}} (Wayfarers)

-Looking at it another way, the oldest book I read was The Bible.
-Heh.
-Technically, I read the Revised Standard Version, Catholic Edition, published in 1965, so that means it wasn't actually the oldest.
-That instead falls to {{<crosslink "A Canticle for Leibowitz">}} from 1959.
+Looking at it another way, the oldest book I read was {{<crosslink "A Canticle for Leibowitz">}} from 1959.
 I only read 5 books from before 2000 though, which I feel I really should try to do better about.
 6 of them were from this year alone ({{<crosslink "The Lost Metal">}}, {{<crosslink "Nettle & Bone">}}, {{<crosslink "Soul Taken">}}, {{<crosslink "Out of the Blue">}}, {{<crosslink "The Curse of the Constantines">}}, {{<crosslink text="Brothers of War" title="Brothers of War: The Iron Brigade at Gettysburg">}}), with another 22 from 2020 and 2021.
 Interesting to see that.

 Page wise, I read an average of 105 pages per day, which is right around where I usually end up.
 Of those, roughly 70 pages were from novels and 26 from graphic novels (so I'm not just reading graphic novels!).
 60 pages per day were in a digital format (either ebook or graphic novel) and 35 per day were audiobooks.
 So I still read about 2/3 'traditional' books, but graphic novels and audio are a big chunk of it.

-The longest book I read was... once again the Bible.
-Other than that though, {{<crosslink "The Well of Ascension">}} at 590 pages.
+The longest book I read was... {{<crosslink "The Well of Ascension">}} at 590 pages.
+Not even Stormlight and it's still fairly massive.
 The shortest were shorts stories.
 Otherwise, I had 15 over 500 pages, another 15 over 400, and the majority in the 300-400 range with 43 books.
 A decent spread.

 As always, I tend to read books that I think I'm going to like.
 66 five-star, 53 four-star, and 8 three-star ratings for the year.
 C'est la vide.
 If you want to know if I think you'll like a book, ask me.
 I feel like that's a much better way to do these things.

-Well.
-That was a year.
-Covid, take 2.
-A new job.
-A new baby.
-I didn't quite make my 200 books this year (I didn't quite even make it to 1/2 days), but that's okay.
-I still read a giant pile. :D

-Some stats:

-* 179 books read: 1 every 2.04 days (almost!)
-* 47,236 pages read: roughly 130 pages/day
-* 29 audiobooks, 96 graphic novels, 18 children's chapter books, 18 non-fiction
-* 56 unique authors (top were Hajime Isayama, Patricia Briggs, Warren Ellis, and Neil Gaiman)
-* 19 series (top were Attack on Titan, Mercy Thompson/Alpha & Omega, Sandman, and Runelords)

-Shortest: {{< crosslink "The Shepherd's Tale" >}} with 56 pages, longest: {{< crosslink "The Holy Bible: Revised Standard Version, Catholic Edition" >}} with over 1000.
-That feels like cheating though, so let's go with {{< crosslink "Rhythm of War" >}} at 1270 / {{< crosslink "Crafting Interpreters" >}} at 865. :smile:

-The most read book I read this year was {{< crosslink "1984" >}} with 5 million others reading it (on Goodreads alone; I was working on my earliest backlog).
-Least popular: {{< crosslink "Tales of Nezura: Book 1: The Zevolra" >}} with only 39.
-It ... wasn't bad.
-Give it a try?

-I was ... somewhat uneven when it came to books: 25 in August and 17/14 in April/March.
-Around 10 in December, October, and January.
-But only 1 in September and 4 in February.
-Part of that is varying interest, part is when certain books lined up.
-Still neat to see.

-Overall, I gave 119 five-star ratings, 45 four-star, 7 three-star, and less than 10 other ratings.
-I've come to the realization over the last year that I tend to like just about everything.
-Books in particular, they're only on my list if I think I'd find them interesting, so of course, they'll be rated highly...

-Not bad.

 ### Particularly awesome